About Data Import

 Hit data import

-Hit Data import lets you send hit data directly into Google Analytics.
+Hit Data import lets you send hit data directly into Analytics.
 This provides an alternative to using the tracking code, Collection API, the Mobile SDKs, or the Measurement Protocol.
-Imported hits are added to your Google Analytics property prior to any processing; therefore, your imported data may be affected by processing-time actions, such as filters.
+Imported hits are added to your Analytics property prior to any processing; therefore, your imported data may be affected by processing-time actions, such as filters.
 Because you are importing hits, this data can be seen by all reporting views for that property (unless you specifically filter them from selected views).

 This type of import supports uploading the following types of data: